What you ingest directly affects the way you think, feel and behave.

 Many foods reduce stress, but it takes a certain amount of commitment to implement this into your everyday lives.
 It is not too hard to do once you decide to take charge of your health and well-being actively.

-What you consume will make all the difference in how you approach life.
+What you consume will make all the difference with how with how you cope with life.

 Drinking a cup of coffee in the morning is one thing, drinking coffee all day long is entirely another thing.